 One excellent feature of this loan is that the equipment can serve as collateral.
 However, this type of financing tends to be pricier when it comes to interest fees as well as other charges.

-It can also be restrictive since it will only cover the cost of the equipment, so you have to cover other fees for maintenance and accessories separately.
+It can also be restrictive since it will only cover the cost of the equipment, so you have to cover fees for maintenance and accessories separately.

 Credit Line Loan

 All businesses and entrepreneurs have a credit limit, and they can only take out financing options that fall within that limit.
-This type of financing is great for brands that need to take out loans periodically from a bank or other institutions.
+This type of financing is great for brands that need to take out low risk loans periodically from a bank or other institutions.